lowlydba/expressdb.io/_posts/2018-01-01-sql-server-express-security-best-practices.md

       </div>

 2. Expand "SQL Server Network Configuration"
-3. Select "Protocols for MSSQLSERVER" (might also be SQLEXPRESS or a custom instance name)
+3. Select "Protocols for MSSQLSERVER" (or a custom instance name)
 4. On the right pane, right click "TCP/IP" and choose "Properties"

       <div>